Snow and Ice

 Emergency assistance is available to homeless people during extreme weather conditions.

-The Rough Sleeper Severe Weather Emergency Protocol (SWEP) is not active.
+The Rough Sleeper Severe Weather Emergency Protocol (SWEP) is currently de-activated.

-If you are concerned about someone sleeping on the streets please contact Julian House at firstname.lastname@example.org or 01256 322791 or contact our Housing Team on 01256 844844.
+If you are sleeping rough or an individual approaches you stating that they are rough sleeping, please contact Julian House at email@example.com or 01256 322791 or contact our Housing Team on 01256 844844.

 Additional shelter for rough sleepers